piisa/piisa/docs/specs.md

 At any given interface, we can envision three types of specification:

 1. A **data specification**: syntax & semantics of the data structures that will be sent through one of the interfaces
-2. A **program specification**: programmatic interfaces to let components call or be called across the interfaces.
+2. A **program specification**: program interfaces to let components call or be called across the interfaces.
 This would need to fix an initial default programming language (e.g. Python) to be able to instantiate such program interface; additional languages might be defined later
 3. An **API specification**, as a programming language-independent way of interchanging data information across interfaces.
 This would use a definition such as an [OpenAPI](https://spec.openapis.org/oas/latest.html) specification so that it can be applicable regardless of the programming language; to this aim the _data specification_ would be instantiated into a JSON schema or similar

 Note that this is a nested structure: the _Data specification_ is the minimum required element; on top of that we can add the _Program specification_ (or a number of them, for different programming languages) and over it the _API specification_ (or we could also add the _API specification_ directly over the _Data specification_, and leave a program specification undefined)

-## Description of possible use cases

-_An enumeration of possible transformation use cases and the requirements they would impose on the architecture blocks._

-* PII redaction prior to ML model training (e.g., prior to training LLMs)
-* Pseudonymization of clinical notes for secondary analysis
-* Realtime redaction of PII from system logs
-* Redact textual PII from images, forms, PDFs etc.
-* PII de-identification on semi-structured data, e.g., specific areas in a JSON file, XML, free text columns in tabular data.
-* Semi-automated PII removal (human in the loop)
-* Classify documents based on whether they contain PII

 ## Data Specification

-Taking the interfaces of the Detection block as a central point, we can define:
+Taking the interfaces of the Detect block as a central point, we can define:

-* as _input_, a **Source Document**, either generated directly or via the Preprocessing block (not that this source document is the _output_ data specification for the Preprocessing block)
+* as _input_, a **Source Document**, either generated directly or via the Preprocessing block (note that this source document is the _output_ data specification for the Preprocessing block)
 * as _output_, a **PII collection**, containing a description of PII elements.
 A subspecification inside it is the **PII Detector**, describing a